 The Opera Environment

 The Opera is also acutely aware of its fragile physical environment and has pioneered ways to conserve and protect the landscape.
-The County of Santa Fe and the Opera are currently constructing a new, state-of-the-art water treatment plant.
+The County of Santa Fe and the Opera recently constructed a new, state-of-the-art water treatment plant.
 Every year more of the landscaping is redesigned and replanted with drought-tolerant plants and shrubs.